IBM-Bluemix-Docs/third-party/tutorial-onboard-vsimage.md

 {: #vsimage-onboard-cfgdeploy}
 {: step}

-After you import the sample virtual server image to your private catalog, you're ready to configure the deployment values.
+After you import the virtual server image to your private catalog, you're ready to configure the deployment values.

-1. From the details page for the sample virtual server image, click **1.0.0** in the Version list table to navigate to the Configure product tab.
+1. From the details page for the virtual server image, click **1.0.0** in the Version list table to navigate to the Configure product tab.
 1. Scroll to the Configure the deployment details section, and click **Add deployment values**.
 1. Select the **Parameter** checkbox to select all options, and click **Add deployment values**.
 1. Customize which parameters are required for users to specify during the installation and which ones are hidden from users altogether.
 For the purposes of this tutorial, configure each parameter as described in the following table.